enkidevs/curriculum/nocode-webflow/introduction/templates/filter-templates.md

 These categories and tags provide a good filtering option when you want to find the desired template.

-For instance, you can choose the category "free" and select the `One Page` tag to only show One page free templates.
+For instance, you can choose the category `Free` and select the `One Page` tag to only show templates that have one page and that are free.

 ---
 ## Practice